-“We see [business owners] overlooking this because everyone seems to get in a comfort zone,” Weinberger says.
-They’ll get to know the particular suppliers or vendors, but prices continue to inch up.
+Many companies don’t take those steps.
+“We see [business owners] overlooking this because everyone seems to get in a comfort zone,” says Richard Weinberger, PhD, CPA, chief executive officer of the Association of Accredited Small Business Consultants.
+“They’ll get to know the particular suppliers or vendors, but prices continue to inch up.”

-That said, the benefit of a long supplier relationship is that the supplier will be more likely to negotiate new terms.
-Often, if you’ve laid the groundwork for a working relationship, these vendors are willing to compromise on prices to keep your business, says Rick Meekins, managing partner at Aepiphanni Business Consulting.
+With a bidding process, a long-term supplier will often be more likely to negotiate new terms.
+If you’ve laid the groundwork for a working relationship, these vendors are sometimes willing to compromise on prices to keep your business.

-5. Allow telecommuting
+5. Consider telecommuting

+Traffic isn’t getting any better in most cities, and technology options supporting remote work continue to improve.
 By giving your employees the opportunity to work remotely, you can save money on resources and office space.
-“That tends to be a pretty significant cost-cutter,” Meekins says.
+“That tends to be a pretty significant cost-cutter,” says Rick Meekins, managing partner at Aepiphanni Business Consulting.
 “We just had a client do that, and it just saved probably about $2,000 a month in office space.”